sami-dev/MultiBrandLoginPage/README.md

 	<img src="Documentation/Images/IdP-001.png" alt="Add Identity Provider"/>

 ### 2.1	Create Identity Provider for "Green Brand Login Page" ###
 This is for Green Brand.
-This will not be acted as true identity provider.
+This will not be act as a true identity provider.
 This will not do traditional SAML 2.0 Request/Response (as SAML2 functionaliy is never used).
-Its only job to host login page, which contains the sign-in widget.
+Its only job is to route the authentication request to the branded login page, which contains the Sign-in widget.

 1. Click on **"Add Identity Provider"** button
 2. Select “Add SAML 2.0 IdP”